2017 Pacific typhoon season: Season summary

 By the middle of July, tropical activity had increased with simultaneous tropical storms developing after July 14.
 Severe Tropical Storm Talas formed during mid-July near the Paracel Islands in the South China Sea, and traveled generally westwards.
 It made landfall in Vietnam after brushing China's Hainan province and, unusually, continued to track far inland to the Laos–Thailand border before weakening to a depression.
 At least 14 deaths were attributed to the storm, primarily as a result of flooding.
 Later, the season was very active with 7 storms in late July-early August.
 Typhoon Noru reached Category 4 super typhoon in peak intensity and made landfall in Japan, causing $100 million in damage.
 Tropical Storm Sonca made landfall in Quảng Trị, Vietnam; 2017 was the first year since 1971 where 2 storms made landfall in Central Vietnam in July.
 Sonca brought heavy rainfall in Northeast Thailand and caused extreme flooding in the region with estimated costs of over US$300 million.
-Typhoon Nesat and Tropical storm Haitang made landfall in Taiwan and Fujian (a province in China), respectively, 2 days apart.
+Typhoon Nesat and Tropical Storm Haitang made landfall in Taiwan and Fujian (a province in China), respectively, 2 days apart.
 In mid-late August, Typhoon Hato and Tropical Storm Pakhar made landfall in Macau and Guangdong respectively while they were at peak intensity.
-So far Typhoon Hato is the costliest tropical cyclone in Northwest Pacific in 2017 with damages totalling $6.82 billion.
+Typhoon Hato was the costliest tropical cyclone in Northwest Pacific in 2017 with damages totalling $6.82 billion.

 The season was weaker in September.
 Typhoon Talim made landfall in Japan as a minimal typhoon and caused US$700 million in damage.
 Typhoon Doksuri made landfall in Quảng Bình, Vietnam as a Category 3 typhoon; damage was very major as the total was estimated at over US$814 million.
 In early October a tropical depression made landfall in Northern and North Central Vietnam, which brought very heavy rainfall and was responsible for the worst flooding in Northern and North-Central Vietnam, with 109 deaths and total damages of over US$570 million.
 Later, Typhoon Khanun made landfall in Southern China.
-So far Typhoon Lan has been the strongest tropical cyclone in the basin in 2017, and became the second largest tropical cyclone on record.
+Typhoon Lan was the strongest tropical cyclone in the basin in 2017, going on to strike Japan, causing $2 billion in damages.

-In November, La Niña was returned and tropical activity had increased with simultaneous tropical storms developing, and most of them moved west and affected Philippines and Vietnam.
+In November, La Niña returned and tropical activity had increased with simultaneous tropical storms developing, and most of them moved west and affected Philippines and Vietnam.
 Typhoon Damrey made landfall in Khánh Hòa, Vietnam and became one of the costliest typhoon in Vietnamese history since 1975; and it is one of the costliest and deadliest typhoon in the basin in 2017 with total damage reached US$1.03 billion and 151 deaths.
 Later, two weak storms affected Philippines.
 In December, Tropical storm Kai-tak caused flooding in Central Philippines.
 Typhoon Tembin was responsible for severe flooding and landslides in South Philippines, it became the deadliest tropical cyclone in 2017 with over 250 deaths.
-Typhoon Tembin moved South into the China Sea, so 2017 became the most active tropical cyclone season in the South China Sea with 22 Tropical cyclones, and Tembin affected Southern Vietnam.